Fairfield, CT Business Litigation Attorneys

 The Connecticut Unfair Trade Practices Act (CUTPA), found at Connecticut General Statutes §§ 42-110a – 42-110q, allows a person or consumer who lost money or property due to unfair or deceptive trade practices to bring a lawsuit against a company and recover damages for losses incurred.
 CUTPA grants the court the discretion to award punitive damages, costs, and reasonable attorney’s fees, as well as other relief (such as an injunction).

 Essentially, CUTPA prohibits “unfair methods of competition and unfair or deceptive acts or practices in the conduct of any trade or commerce.”
 Conn.
 Gen. Stat.
 42-110b(a).
 In determining whether an act or practice is unfair, the Supreme Court of Connecticut has adopted a three-factor test: (1) whether the practice, without necessarily having been previously considered unlawful, offends public policy as it has been established by statutes, the common law, or otherwise; (2) whether it is immoral, unethical, oppressive, or unscrupulous; and (3) whether it causes substantial injury to consumers, competitors, or other businessmen.
 Not all three of the factors need to be present for a court to determine that a business violated CUTPA and should be held accountable for damages to a consumer.

-The attorneys in the business law group of Maya Murphy, P.C. stand ready to advise our clients on potential violations of the Connecticut Unfair Trade Practices Act and to assess the viability of claims under the statute.
+The attorneys in the Business Law Group of Maya Law stand ready to advise our clients on potential violations of the Connecticut Unfair Trade Practices Act and to assess the viability of claims under the statute.
 Contact us for assistance with your business litigation case.